Huegoxaga/notes/javascript/README.md

 [1, 2, 3].map(x => 2 * x); //return an array of element base on an array of data.
 [1, 2, 3].map((item, index, array) => 2 * x); //it can takes optional parameters, index(second), and the array itself(third)
-array.splice(2, 3); // delete 3 items starting at index 2.(have to call it independently and get the result after.) array.reduce(function(total, currentValue, currentIndex, arr), initialValue)
+array.splice(2, 3); // delete 3 items starting at index 2.(have to call it independently and get the result after.) array.reverse() //reverse all elements array1.find(element => element > 10); //return the first element found, returns undefined if no match is found array.reduce(function(total, currentValue, currentIndex, arr), initialValue)
 //reduce iterate over each element of the function and return a value that will be used by the next iteration. let arrAvg = arr => arr.reduce((a,b) => a + b, 0) / arr.length //get avg Math.max(...array);//find the max value among array elements array.unshift(a,b,c);//adds one or more items or elements to the beginning of the array and returns the new length of the array. array.slice(1, 3);//The slice() method selects the elements starting at the given start argument, and ends at, but does not include, the given end argument.
+//The only way to modify array element it to use for loop and access with index for (var i in array) {
+  array[i].x = 100;
+}
 ```

 #### Associative Array